ziadbkh/cloudgene3/docs/developers/datasets.md

-# Using AppLinks to link to other applications
+# Datasets

-**AppLinks allow you to link applications to each other.
-Linking two applications allows you to access one application's properties from within the other.**
+Datasets allow you to link applications to each other.
+Linking two applications enables access to one application's properties from within the other.

-In this tutorial we create an application that provides different datasets.
-The user can select one of these datasets and gets some information about it.
+In this tutorial, we will create an application that provides different datasets.
+The user can select one of these datasets and receive some information about it.
 This example can be used as a template for your own applications.

 ## Dataset Analyzer